We are delighted to announce the Snapper Guardians event will go ahead again this year at Woodman Point in Cockburn Sound on Saturday, 8 February.

-The event sends a powerful message of how invested the community is in wanting to make sure Cockburn Sound continues to support the largest known spawning schools of pink snapper in the West Coast Bioregion (north of Kalbarri to Augusta) underpinning the fishery.
+The event sends a powerful message of how invested the community is in wanting to make sure Cockburn Sound continues to support the largest known spawning schools of pink snapper in the West Coast Bioregion – which spans from north of Kalbarri to Augusta.

 Seeing these pinkies make their way into the Sound is an awesome experience and something special to share with your kids.

-Important: Parents/Carers are responsible for and must remain with their children at all times.
+Important: Parents and carers are responsible for and must remain with their children at all times.

 Recfishwest thanks Australian natural gas company Santos for becoming Supporting Partners of the 2020 Snapper Guardians Program.
 It’s fantastic to see support for this great initiative and helps us and the community get more snapper in the water.

 Recfishwest would also like to thank Shimano Australia for their continuing support of Recfishwest Community Events in 2020.